intel-analytics/ipex-llm/docs/mddocs/Quickstart/llamacpp_portable_zip_gpu_quickstart.md

 - 500GB Disk

 Note:
-- Larger models and other types may require more resources.
+- Larger models and other precisions may require more resources.
 - For 1 ARC A770 platform, please reduce context length (e.g., 1024) to avoid OOM.
 Add this option `-c 1024` at the end of below command.

 Before running, you should download or copy community GGUF model to your current directory.
 For instance,  `DeepSeek-R1-Q4_K_M.gguf` of [DeepSeek-R1-Q4_K_M.gguf](https://huggingface.co/unsloth/DeepSeek-R1-GGUF/tree/main/DeepSeek-R1-Q4_K_M).